flectra-hq/documentation-user/content/applications/finance/accounting/bank/feeds/bank_synchronization.rst

 - **Community Version**: No, this feature is not included in the Community Version.
 - **Online Version**: Yes, even if you benefit from the One App Free contract.
-- **Enterprise Version**: Yes, if you have a valid enterprise contract linked to your database.
+- **Professional Version**: Yes, if you have a valid professional contract linked to your database.

 Some banks have a status "Beta."
 What does this mean?
 -----------------------------------------------------